Misconception One: There are only two genders

 For those that use gender-neutral pronouns like ze/zim, they/ them, they/she, xe/xem or he/they, they are a really important part of our identity.
 We need you to use these pronouns to show us you recognise us as the humans we are.

-Whether you feel comfortable or not, it is basic human decency to refer to someone with the pronouns they use – and that is that on that matter!
+Whether you feel comfortable or not, it is basic human decency to refer to someone with the pronouns they use.

 So where do we go from here?